PADDLE, LEARN, AND EARN 4 CREDITS – August 15 – 28

 History | Culture | Water | Energy | Environment

 A 4-credit, multidisciplinary Board/Authority Approved Course (BAA) and two-week canoe adventure, the Columbia River Field School invites 16 local youth aged 15-18 to travel by canoe while exploring important aspects of the river’s story through geography, ecology, hydrology, technology, economics, politics, history and culture.
 Participants will paddle key sections of the river and visit important places, including the Columbia Wetlands, historic First Nations’ sites, dams and reservoirs, and more.
 Along the way, they will meet with a diverse selection of highly qualified guest speakers including indigenous leaders, local and provincial government officials, scientists, conservationists, writers, artists, adventurers, and other lifelong residents.
 The Field School is designed to give students a much-needed understanding of the complex challenges and opportunities of the Columbia, so they can help shape its future.

-The Field School explores the Canadian part of the Columbia River by canoe, from the headwaters at Canal Flats, through Columbia Lake and the Columbia Wetlands, the Revelstoke area, Lower Arrow Lake, and to the confluence with the Kootenay River at Castlegar.
+The Field School explores the Canadian part of the Columbia River by canoe, from the headwaters at Canal Flats, through Columbia Lake and the Columbia Wetlands, the Revelstoke area, the Lower Arrow Lakes Reservoir, and to the confluence with the Kootenay River at Castlegar.
 Participants learn canoe skills and safety at the start of the journey, camp out on the riverside along the way, and paddle important sections of the mighty Columbia.

 Along the way, place-based workshops, speakers, activities, and discussions will cover the history and the future of the river, including:

 - The geography of the Columbia River, watersheds as a key feature of the landscape